 The problem with push-wheeling is that it relies on just two muscles to do all the propulsion work causing them to become overused and tight, destabilizing the shoulder joint.
 Rowheeling distributes the propulsion work over a greater number of large muscles, resulting in less fatigue and overuse of individual muscles.
 Rowheeling muscles stabilize the shoulder joint and retract the scapula, improving posture and reducing the risk of Shoulder Impingement Syndrome.

-One of the more immediate benefits users will experience when first using Rowheels REV wheels wheels will be an improvement in posture.
+One of the more immediate benefits users will experience when first using Rowheels REV wheels is an improvement in posture.
 The nature of the pulling motion is conducive to proper positioning of shoulders and back as it actively engages and strengthens the main back muscles that retract the scapula (shoulder blades), which minimizes the harmful effects associated with the all too common “sunken chest ” posture of wheelchair users.

 "The (Rowheels) rowing motion makes wheelchair users sit up straight, allowing the diaphragm to function properly and significantly improve breathing."